...

 Special Custody Considerations for Military Deployment

 In Texas, particularly in cases involving “Less than SPO in Texas Divorce,” military deployment presents unique custody challenges.
-This section delves into how the Servicemembers Civil Relief Act (SCRA) influences custody decisions in Texas, taking into account the distinct responsibilities of military personnel.
+This section delves into how the Servicemembers Civil Relief Act (SCRA) influences custody decisions in Texas.
+It takes into account the distinct responsibilities of military personnel.
 The focus is on creating custody arrangements that respect the service member’s duties while prioritizing the child’s welfare during their absence.

 Military Families and Child Custody Challenges in Texas – Video